ismo-karkkainen/diagrammatron/README.md

 * diagrammatron-edges places edges within sub-diagrams when nodes are placed.
 * diagrammatron-place places sub-diagrams so that they do not overlap.
 * diagrammatron-render takes the previous output and outputs a file.
+* diagrammatron-template can combine multiple files into a render template.

 Unless you need to make changes, you can pipe the output of previous to the next one, such as: